Golden Chicken Broth (Brodo di Pollo)

 It just takes one hour of simmering to make this liquid gold.

-That said, after the first hour of cooking and all solid ingredients removed, the broth can be kept simmering for an additional hour or more, which will result in a further loss of water and thus more concentrated proteins, which can bring out a more gelatinous texture.
-If you decide to extend the cooking, taste before you do, then again after, to see if you like the flavor more, and how much, and take note of it for next time.
+That said, after the first hour of cooking, and all the solid ingredients are removed, the broth can be kept simmering for an additional hour or more, resulting in more water loss and thus more concentrated proteins, which can bring out a more gelatinous texture.
+Tip: If you decide to extend the cooking, taste before you do, then again after, to see if you like the flavor more, and how much โ€” and then take note of it for next time.

 homemade golden chicken broth in mason jar